sdylewski/Stealthchanger/docs/SoftwareAndConfig/ToolCalibration.md

 ---
-title: Tool Calibration
+title: Toolhead Calibration
 nav_order: 3
 parent: Software & Configuration
 ---
 <!-- Use the page layout at TOC.md:  https://github.com/sdylewski/StealthChanger/blob/main/docs/TOC.md -->

-# Tool Calibration
+# Toolhead Calibration

 A multi-tool printer requires calibration.
 This page explains what to calibrate, and describes some of the useful tools and techniques.